Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-Finding the set $\hat \imath_1=i_1,\ldots,\hat \imath_{K}=i_{K}$ selected by LAR may be related to a combinatorial search testing \eqref{eq:combinatorial} among all possible candidates $(i_1,\ldots,i_K)\in\cA_K$.
-Under {\it Irrepresentable Condition}, this support selected by LAR is given by \eqref{eq:combinatorial} which can be seen as the extension of \eqref{eq_simplest} introducing~{\bf [Q1]}.
+Finding the set~$\{\hat \imath_1=i_1,\ldots,\hat \imath_{K}=i_{K}\}$ selected by LARS may be related to a combinatorial search testing~\eqref{eq:combinatorial} all possible candidates~$(i_1,\ldots,i_K)\in\cA_K$.
+Under the Irrepresentable Condition, the support selected by LARS is given by~\eqref{eq:combinatorial}, which can be seen as the extension of~\eqref{eq_simplest} introducing~{\bf [Q1]} in Section~\ref{sec:Q1}.